 This is a incredibly subtle process taking place in consciousness, and if you haven’t sharpened your nirvanic eye, you will most likely not be aware of this process in a meditative way.
 You will more likely to be completely identified with this process that takes place in consciousness.

 Now this is a bit different from the ego as you may have noticed.
 The ego is substantially more “gross” in its appearance in consciousness, in other words, you don’t have to sharpen your buddha eye to see the ways of the ego moving about, they are simply there without much effort to perceive them.

-One simply accepts the presence of the ego, whilst the sense of separate self in humans is much more hardcoded into our everyday way of acting about in life and society.
+One simply accepts the presence of the ego, whilst the sense of separate self in humans is much more hardcoded or veiled into our everyday way of acting about in life and society.